Bing Thom

-Bing Wing Thom, (Chinese: 譚秉榮; 8 December 1940 – 4 October 2016) was a Canadian architect and urban designer.
+Bing Wing Thom (8 December 1940 – 4 October 2016) was a Canadian architect and urban designer.

-Biography
+Early life

-Bing Wing Thom was born of December 8, 1940 in Hong Kong, he immigrated to Vancouver, British Columbia, Canada with his family in 1950.
-His paternal grandfather originally immigrated to Vancouver in the 1890s and his father was born in New Westminster before moving to Hong Kong after being unable to practice as a pharmacist in Canada.
+Bing Wing Thom (Chinese: 譚秉榮) was born of December 8, 1940 in Hong Kong and emigrated to Vancouver with his family in 1949.
+His paternal grandfather had emigrated to Vancouver in the 1890s and his father was born in New Westminster before moving to Hong Kong after being unable to practice as a pharmacist in Canada.